 For instance, when we wrote this post and Googled our chosen focus keyword, we saw we’d be competing with ourselves:

+We also saw lots of questions on the WordPress forums, giving us all the more reason to write this post.
 Note that we looked at the old post and decided it wasn’t good and complete enough, so we decided we would delete it and replace it with this one.

 Conclusion: picking a focus keyword is not easy

-Want to read more?
+Want to find out more?